 SUBJECTS — U.S. 1945 – 1991 & the Press;

-Rationale for Using the Movie: The Post shows an inflection point in U.S. history in which the press explosed decades of government deception about the Vietnam War and the Courts turned back the ever increasing power of the U.S. Presidency by rejecting prior restraint on the publication of government secrets, except in extreme situations in which there would be "direct, immediate, and irreparable damage to the nation or its people."
+The Post shows an inflection point in U.S. history in which the press exposed decades of government deception about the Vietnam War and the Courts turned back the ever-increasing power of the U.S. Presidency by rejecting prior restraint on the publication of government secrets, except in extreme situations in which there would be “direct, immediate, and irreparable damage to the nation or its people.”
 (Concurrence of Justice Steward in the Pentagon Papers case.)
 The film illustrates many of the forces that came together or competed against each other in the struggle over the publication of the Pentagon Papers.
-In addition, The Post shows a female executive struggling to gain acceptance in a male dominated world.
+In addition, The Post shows a female executive struggling to gain acceptance in a male-dominated world.
 The movie also touches upon the Vietnam War, a whistle-blower who was willing to go to jail to expose the truth, and the abandonment of the formerly cozy relationship between the press and the government.

-Objectives/Student Outcomes Using this Learning Guide: Students can watch, discuss, and write about: (1) the most dramatic example of when the people's right to know what their government is doing prevailed over the interest of government officials in keeping their actions secret; and (2) the interplay of the following forces and institutions in American society: the power of the U.S. Presidency; a free press; the First Amendment to the U.S. Constitution; legal restrictions on the publication of top secret documents; the power and function of the Judicial Branch of the U.S. government; a determined whistleblower concerned for the good of the county; the difficulties encountered by women seeking to exercise power and gain respect in a male-dominated business world; and some of the economics of publishing a newspaper.
+Students can watch, discuss, and write about: (1) the most dramatic example of when the people’s right to know what their government is doing prevailed over the interest of government officials in keeping their actions secret; and (2) the interplay of the following forces and institutions in American society: the power of the U.S. Presidency; a free press; the First Amendment to the U.S. Constitution; legal restrictions on the publication of top-secret documents; the power and function of the Judicial Branch of the U.S. government; a determined whistleblower concerned for the good of the county; the difficulties encountered by women seeking to exercise power and gain respect in a male-dominated business world; and some of the economics of publishing a newspaper.

 Arthur Ochs Sulzberger, Sr.